booorayan/ML_api/README.md

 REST API for a machine learning model that performs predictive classification of penguin species.

 ## Todo:
-1 [] Optimize the model with hyperparameter tuning
+1 [] Hyperparameter tuning to optimize the model